|Table of Contents|

 What is OpenID Connect?

-There are versions available for all major platforms and many minor ones; most are quite straightforward to implement.
-If you are already equipped for logins such as Google accounts, , and as I say: you may already be using it.
+There are versions available for all major platforms and if you are already equipped for social logins such as Google, Facebook or Twitter many minor ones; most are quite straightforward to implement, and as I say: you may already be using it.

 How is OpenID Connect different from OpenID or OAuth?

-At the basic level, OpenID only does authentication - i.e. is the user who they say they are; OAuth is for finding out information about the user such as identifiers.
-OpenID Connect enables the authentication and the retrieval of information you can authorise on in one compact package.
+At the basic level, OpenID only does authentication - i.e. is the user who they say they are; OAuth is for finding out information about the user such as identifiers and affiliations.
+OpenID Connect does both of those, which is what you need when you are dealing with institutional customersenables the authentication and the retrieval of information you can authorise on in one compact package.

 What is OpenAthens?